-Issues Suggested Actions Configuring ndsconfig to Run From Non-Default Location If you receive an error when running the ndsconfig utility from a location other than the default /opt/novell/eDirectory/bin directory, ensure that you export the ndspath before running ndsconfig.
-Use the following command: source /opt/novell/eDirectory/bin/ ndspath After you export the command, enter ndsconfig to run the ndsconfig utility, instead of ./ndsconfig.

-Issues Suggested Actions ndsconfig Does Not Verify an Invalid Configuration File Path To create the necessary configuration file, ndsconfig requires the full path and the configuration filename.
-When the same path name is passed for both the configuration file and the instance directory, ndsconfig cannot create the configuration file and aborts the operation. ndsconfig get Outputs Junk Characters for Non- English Characters The ndsconfig get command outputs junk characters on Linux for some parameters that contain non-English characters.
+Issues Suggested Actions Configuring ndsconfig to Run From Non-Default Location If you receive an error when running the ndsconfig utility from a location other than the default /opt/ novell/eDirectory/bin directory, ensure that you export the ndspath before running ndsconfig.
+Use the following command: source /opt/novell/eDirectory/bin/ ndspath After you export the command, enter ndsconfig to run the ndsconfig utility, instead of ./ndsconfig. ndsconfig Does Not Verify an Invalid Configuration File Path To create the necessary configuration file, ndsconfig requires the full path and the configuration filename.
+When the same path name is passed for both the configuration file and the instance directory, ndsconfig cannot create the configuration file and aborts the operation. ndsconfig get Outputs Junk Characters for Non- English Characters The ndsconfig get command outputs junk characters on Linux for some parameters that contair non-English characters.
 To work around this, enter the specify parameter name you want to get, as follows: ndsconfig get <parameter_to_be_displayed></parameter_to_be_displayed> For a list of parameters, refer to the nds.conf man page.
+The NDSD_NLDAP_IGNORE_CRITICALITY = True environment variable is missing from the / etc/opt/novell/eDirectory/conf/env file while upgrading eDirectory on OES 2018SP2.
+To troubleshoot this issue, you must manually run the ndsconfig upgrade command to add the NDSD_NLDAP_IGNORE_CRITICALITY = True environment variable in the /etc/opt/novell/ eDirectory/conf/env file.